Kirstjen Nielsen

-Kirstjen Michele Nielsen (/ˈkɪərstən/; born May 14, 1972) is an American attorney who served as United States Secretary of Homeland Security from 2017 to 2019.
-She is a former principal White House deputy chief of staff to President Donald Trump, and was chief of staff to John F. Kelly during his tenure as Secretary of Homeland Security.
+Kirstjen Michele Nielsen (/ˈkɪərstən/; born May 14, 1972) is an American attorney who served as United States secretary of homeland security from 2017 to 2019.
+She is a former principal White House deputy chief of staff to President Donald Trump and was chief of staff to John F. Kelly during his tenure as Secretary of Homeland Security.

 Nielsen was confirmed as Secretary of Homeland Security on December 5, 2017.
-Nielsen is best known for implementing the Trump administration family separation policy.
+Nielsen implemented the Trump administration family separation policy.
 She resigned in April 2019.

 Early life and education

 Kirstjen Michele Nielsen was born on May 14, 1972, in Colorado Springs, Colorado, to Phyllis Michele Nielsen and James McHenry Nielsen, both United States Army physicians.
 Nielsen's father is of Danish ancestry while her mother is of Italian descent.
 The oldest of three children, Nielsen has a sister, Ashley, and a brother, Fletcher.
 Following Nielsen's birth, the family relocated from Colorado Springs to Clearwater, Florida.

 Following high school, Nielsen attended the Georgetown School of Foreign Service, graduating with a Bachelor of Science degree.
 She then attended the University of Virginia School of Law, receiving her Juris Doctor in 1999.
 She also took Japanese studies at Nanzan University, in Nagoya, Japan.